toshi0607/Go-FAQ-Japanese-Edition/original.md

 > the new package must be backwards compatible with the old package.

-The [Go 1 compatibility guidelines](/doc/go1compat.html) are a good reference here: don't remove exported names, encourage tagged composite literals, and so on.
+The [Go 1 compatibility guidelines](/doc/go1compat.html) are a good reference here: don’t remove exported names, encourage tagged composite literals, and so on.
 If different functionality is required, add a new name instead of changing an old one.

 Modules codify this with [semantic versioning](https://semver.org/) and semantic import versioning.